 Choosing the Right Camera

 If you plan to take adventure travel and underwater videos, a GoPro will work as well.
-I use an iPhone 7+ and GoPro Hero 5 Session for many of my casual shots when walking around a city.
+I use a recent iPhone and GoPro for many of my casual shots when walking around a city.
 During the day, the footage is almost indiscernible from my main $3000 camera.

 Smooth Out the Shake